How to Discipline Your Sleep Routine in 5 Easy Steps

 3. Prioritize Your Sleep Goals

 Learning Prioritization skills can be a game-changer for some people.
-James Clear recommends to “ruthlessly eliminate your goals.”
+James Clear recommends “ruthlessly eliminating your goals.”
 If you are working on multiple goals simultaneously, they can be competing for your time and energy.
-Therefore too many competing goals will hinder your success.
+Therefore, having too many competing goals will hinder your success.

 You have to make your sleep goal the most important out of all of your goals and activities.
-More important than electronics in bed, than that tv show, than that glass of wine.
+More important than electronics in bed, that tv show, or that glass of wine.
 And yes, sometimes more important than exercise.

 Back to the concept of keystone habits, when you discipline your sleep, the other habits will most likely work themselves out.
 All you need to do is focus on achieving your sleep goal for the day.